The Guide for the Perplexed: Second part

 The second major part of the second part is the discussion of the concept of prophecy.
-Maimonides departs from the orthodox view in that he emphasizes the intellectual aspect of prophecy: According to this view, prophesy occurs when a vision is ascertained in the imagination, and then interpreted through the intellect of the prophet.
-In Maimonides view, many aspects of descriptions of prophesy are metaphor.
+Maimonides departs from the orthodox view in that he emphasizes the intellectual aspect of prophecy: According to this view, prophecy occurs when a vision is ascertained in the imagination, and then interpreted through the intellect of the prophet.
+In Maimonides view, many aspects of descriptions of prophcy are metaphor.
 All stories of God speaking with a prophet, with the exception of Moses, are metaphors for the interpretation of a vision.
 While a perfected "imaginative faculty" is required, and indicated through the behavior of the prophet, the intellect is also required.
-Maimonides insists that all prophesy, excepting that of Moses, occurs through natural law.
-Maimonides also states that the descriptions of nation-wide prophesy at Mount Sinai in Exodus are metaphors for the apprehension of logical proofs.
+Maimonides insists that all prophecy, excepting that of Moses, occurs through natural law.
+Maimonides also states that the descriptions of nation-wide prophecy at Mount Sinai in Exodus are metaphors for the apprehension of logical proofs.
 For example, he gives the following interpretation:

 [I]n the speech of Isaiah, ... it very frequently occurs ... that when he speaks of the fall of a dynasty or the destruction of a great religious community, he uses such expressions as: the stars have fallen, the heavens were rolled up, the sun was blackened, the earth was devastated and quaked, and many similar figurative expressions (II.29).

 Maimonides outlines 11 levels of prophecy, with that of Moses being beyond the highest, and thus most unimpeded.
 Subsequent lower levels reduce the immediacy between God and prophet, allowing prophecies through increasingly external and indirect factors such as angels and dreams.
 Finally, the language and nature of the prophetic books of the Bible are described.